 Early Malware and Viruses

-During the 1980s, the C64 experienced its share of malware and viruses, albeit on a smaller scale compared to more modern computer systems.
+During the 1980s, the C64 experienced its share of malware and viruses, albeit on a smaller scale than modern computer systems.
 Malware creators targeted the C64 with viruses like “The Christmas Tree EXEC,” which spread through infected floppy disks and caused mischief on the user’s system, such as displaying a blinking Christmas tree.
 These early instances of malware highlighted the potential for malicious software to target computers and paved the way for more advanced threats in the future.

 Technical Tidbits